-- Where culverts are required it is recommended that these are spread across the wetland units and not directed through single culverts. - Where drifts are utilised, it is recommended that these structures are reinforced with erosion control measures that protect downstream riverine substrates and riparian habitats. - All contractors and staff are to be familiarised with the method statement and have undergone an induction / training on the location of sensitive No-Go areas and basic environmental awareness using the mitigation provided in this report. - Areas where construction is to take place must be clearly demarcated.
-Any areas not demarcated must be avoided; - Storm-water generated from roadways must be captured and buffered, where flow velocities are to be significantly reduced before discharge into the environment. - Storm-water verges as well as other denuded areas must be grassed (re-vegetated) with local indigenous grasses to protect against erosion; - Any materials excavated must not be deposited in the wetlands or areas where it is prone to being washed downstream or impeding natural flow; - Stockpiling or storage of materials and/or waste must be placed beyond the defined buffers in this report for each respective activity; - No vehicles shall enter watercourse buffer zones outside of construction footprints; - No vehicles shall be serviced on site; a suitable workshop with appropriate pollution control facilities should be utilised offsite; - Hydrocarbons for refuelling purposes must be stored in a suitable storage device on an impermeable surface outside of the delineated wetland buffer zone; - Disturbed areas must be re-vegetated after completion of the phase; - \circ A three-month timeframe for the initiation of this action; - Ripping of the soils should occur in two directions; and - \circ Removed vegetation and topsoil can be harvested and applied here. - Drainage channels constructed for the access roads must be constructed so as not to result in erosion; - An alien vegetation removal and management plan must be implemented along the verges of the roads and crossing points; - General storm-water management practices should be included in the design phase and implemented during the construction phase of this project; and
+- Where culverts are required it is recommended that these are spread across the wetland units and not directed through single culverts. - Pylon foundations should not cause erosion where energy dissipation of runoff is recommended. - Where drifts are utilised for crossings, it is recommended that these structures are reinforced with erosion control measures that protect downstream riverine substrates and riparian habitats. - All contractors and staff are to be familiarised with the method statement and have undergone an induction / training on the location of sensitive No-Go areas and basic environmental awareness using the mitigation provided in this report. - Areas where construction is to take place must be clearly demarcated.
+Any areas not demarcated must be avoided; - Storm-water generated from roadways must be captured and buffered, where flow velocities are to be significantly reduced before discharge into the environment. - Storm-water verges as well as other denuded areas must be grassed (revegetated) with local indigenous grasses to protect against erosion; - Any materials excavated must not be deposited in the wetlands or areas where it is prone to being washed downstream or impeding natural flow; - Stockpiling or storage of materials and/or waste must be placed beyond the defined buffers in this report for each respective activity; - No vehicles shall enter watercourse buffer zones outside of construction footprints; - No vehicles shall be serviced on site; a suitable workshop with appropriate pollution control facilities should be utilised offsite; - Hydrocarbons for refuelling purposes must be stored in a suitable storage device on an impermeable surface outside of the delineated wetland buffer zone; - Disturbed areas must be re-vegetated after completion of the phase; - o A three-month timeframe for the initiation of this action; - o Ripping of the soils should occur in two directions; and - o Removed vegetation and topsoil can be harvested and applied here. - Drainage channels constructed for the access roads must be constructed so as not to result in erosion; - An alien vegetation removal and management plan must be implemented along the verges of the roads and crossing points;

-• Following the completion of the phase, all construction materials and debris should be removed and disposed of in a suitable area.
-An inspection should be completed within a 4 weeks after the phase is completed.
+- General storm-water management practices should be included in the design phase and implemented during the construction phase of this project; and - Following the completion of the phase, all construction materials and debris should be removed and disposed of in a suitable area.
+An inspection should be completed within 8 weeks after the phase is completed.